null

 Can I Use Cloth Napkins for Everyday Meals?

 Cloth napkins, especially cotton ones, are perfect as everyday napkins.
 Simply wash, dry, and reuse.
-You can use these 8 inch napkins - they are small and easy to handle for everyday use.
+You can use these 8 inch cocktail napkins - they are small and easy to handle for everyday use.
+These are what we use at home.

 What Fabric is Best for Cloth Napkins?

 The square and rectangular napkin folds are classic options to try for any dinner.
-If you have the time to get more creative, try out the Pocket Fold, or Tie the Knot.
-These napkin folds are sure to elevate your dining table decor and wow your guests.
+If you're at liberty to get more creative, try out the Pocket Fold or Tie the Knot.
+Check out these wedding dinner napkin folds to elevate your dining table decor and wow your guests.

 Subscribe to our newsletter